Witness Interviews in Internal Investigations: The UK Perspective

 The SFO’s Corporate Co-operation Guidance provides that: ‘Organisations seeking credit for co-operation by providing witness accounts should additionally provide any recording, notes and/or transcripts of the interview and identify a witness competent to speak to the contents of each interview.’

 Summaries of witness interviews were similarly supplied by Rolls-Royce in the context of its DPA reached in January 2017.
 In his judgment, Sir Brian Leveson, then President of the Queen’s Bench Division, noted that the company had demonstrated ‘extraordinary cooperation’, referring to the disclosure of interview memoranda (on a limited waiver basis) as an example of this.
 The judgment also made reference to the company ‘co-operating with the SFO’s requests in respect of the conduct of the internal investigation, to include the timing of and recording of interviews and reporting findings on a rolling basis’.
-This was referenced further in a speech in 2016 by the then Joint Head of Bribery and Corruption: ‘[T]hey made available to us written accounts of interviews that took place during the evidence gathering exercise, enabling us to understand both what had happened and the strength of the various accounts given about that.’
 While the SFO acknowledged its acceptance of summary witness accounts instead of transcripts in the DPAs for Standard Bank and Rolls-Royce, at a conference in April 2017, the former SFO General Counsel refuted suggestions that it would be standard practice in all cases and similarly commented in November 2017 that it is not the case that summaries will always be sufficient.

 In the case of SFO v.
-XYZ Ltd, oral summaries were provided without the company’s badge of ‘genuine co-operation’ being compromised.
-However, the SFO’s decision to accept oral proffers in this case has more recently been subject to judicial scrutiny.
+Sarclad Ltd, oral summaries were provided without the company’s badge of ‘genuine co-operation’ being compromised.
+However, the SFO’s decision to accept oral proffers in this case was subject to judicial scrutiny.
 In R (on the application of AL) v.
-SFO, a judicial review was brought against the SFO for failing to pursue XYZ Ltd for non-compliance with its DPA.
+SFO, a judicial review was brought against the SFO for failing to pursue Sarclad (then anonymised as XYZ Ltd) for non-compliance with its DPA.
 The terms of the DPA required the company to disclose to the SFO all information and material in its possession that is ‘not protected by a valid claim of legal professional privilege or any other applicable legal protection’.
-Having accepted oral summaries, and following a number of attempts to pursue the full set of notes, the SFO decided to cease pursuing the full set of notes.
-The SFO’s position in defending the judicial review was that there was no need to obtain the interview notes because XYZ’s claims of privilege were ‘not obviously wrong’, and that it had exercised legitimate prosecutorial discretion in accepting the summaries.
-Although the application was quashed on the grounds that alternative remedies in the Crown Court were available, and therefore judicial review was not the appropriate action to take, the SFO was criticised in the judgment for not pursuing the disclosure.
+Having accepted oral summaries, and following a number of attempts to pursue the full set of notes, the SFO decided to stop pursuing the full set of notes.
+The SFO’s position in defending the judicial review was that there was no need to obtain the interview notes because the company’s claims of privilege were ‘not obviously wrong’, and that it had exercised legitimate prosecutorial discretion in accepting the summaries.
+Although the application was quashed on the grounds that alternative remedies in the Crown Court were available, and therefore judicial review was not the appropriate remedy, the SFO was criticised in the judgment for not pursuing the disclosure.
 Mr Justice Green described the provision of summaries as an alternative as ‘highly artificial’ and questioned the SFO’s decision not to take a more robust stance.
 The SFO was similarly criticised for its failure to challenge the assertion of privilege and require the notes in circumstances where it believed the material not to be privileged.
-The observations made by the High Court will no doubt encourage the SFO to take a robust approach to the disclosure of interview notes and claims to privilege; while the SFO’s approach has not always been consistent, it is unlikely that the SFO would accept oral summaries for key witnesses in future.

-Despite the inconsistency in how details of accounts have been disclosed to the SFO, in recent years the SFO has been clear that in order to be considered for a DPA, co-operation is required.
-Its former General Counsel said in a speech in 2017, ‘[w]e have been clear and consistent that only co-operative companies will ever be offered the opportunity of entering into a DPA with us.’
+Despite the inconsistency in how details of accounts have been disclosed to the SFO, the SFO has said that to be considered for a DPA, co-operation is required.
+Its former General Counsel said in a speech in 2017, ‘[w]e have been clear and consistent that only co-operative companies will ever be offered the opportunity of entering into a DPA with us’.
 In (SFO) R v.
 Sweett Group PLC (unreported), Sweett Group’s refusal to hand over details of the witness interviews undertaken during its internal investigation was deemed unco-operative by the SFO.
-The level and extent of co-operation with the SFO will ultimately be determined case by case.

 The guidance surrounding co-operation with the authorities and what is expected is evolving.
 In cases where the company or its employees are at risk of further investigation, prosecution or civil action, the company will want to consider the benefits that early co-operation may bring.
 However, whether it is in the interests of the company to co-operate will depend on the facts of each case.